Monitoring Processes

 open(“/proc/pid”, …)

-To fix the race condition in kill(), one might follow the following procedure:
+To fix the race condition in kill()

-• and sends it to the monitoring process via Unix socket.
+directory, - and sends it to the monitoring process via Unix socket.

-• The monitor receives it and stores.
+- The monitor receives it and stores.

 You can think of this file descriptor as a resource handle for the process’s aliveness.
 It remains valid as long as there is some process referencing it.
 A directory with the same name can reappear, but it will not be the same directory as far as the fd is concerned.

-Sadly, this is about 5 times slower than using kill().
+Sadly, this is about 5 times slower than using kill()

 Polling in a thread